Interplay among entanglement, measurement incompatibility, and nonlocality: Device-independent entanglement estimation

-We give the proof of Lemma~\ref{lemma:maximal_value} in Appendix~\ref{appendix:Bell-diagonal}.
-For two projective measurements, their incompatibility is defined as the largest inner product of their eigenvectors.
-For qubit observables, this definition is equivalent to the commutator.
+We can see $I(\hat{M},\hat{N})$ and $I_c(\hat{M},\hat{N})$ are of one-to-one bijection.
+Therefore, we use the commutator as a direct incompatibility measure in the qubit PVM case.
+And specifically, we use the coefficient, $\abs{\sin(\theta_1-\theta_2)}$, in Eq.~\eqref{eq:com_PVM} in the later incompatibility discussions.
 In proving Lemma~\ref{lemma:maximal_value}, a notable issue is that the optimal measurements may not be the most incompatible measurements.
 Up to a minus sign before the observables, the optimal measurements of the Bell-diagonal state in Eq.~\eqref{Bell_diagonal} are as follows,

 where $\theta$ fully determines the amount of imcompatibility of the local observables, with $\tan\theta=(\lambda_{1}-\lambda_{2}+\lambda_{3}-\lambda_{4})/[\alpha(\lambda_{1}+\lambda_{2}-\lambda_{3}-\lambda_{4})]$ determined by the Bell-diagonal state and parameter $\alpha$.
 While the observables on Alice's side are maximally incompatible with each other, the commutator of the observables on Bob's side is given by $[\hat{B}_0,\hat{B}_1]=\sin2\theta[\sigma_x,\sigma_z]$.
 For example, when the considered state is the maximally entangled state with $\lambda_1=1,\lambda_2=\lambda_3=\lambda_4=0$ and $\alpha=1$, which corresponds to the original CHSH expression, the optimal measurements coincide with the most incompatible measurements.
 For more cases where $\sin2\theta$ is strictly smaller than $1$, $\hat{B}_0$ and $\hat{B}_1$ are not maximally incompatible.